kyma-project/lifecycle-manager/docs/technical-reference/api/moduleTemplate-cr.md

 ### **.spec.data**

-The data that should be used for initialization of a custom resource after the module has been installed.
+The data that should be used for the initialization of a custom resource after the module has been installed.
 It is only used if the `customResourcePolicy` is set to `CreateAndDelete` and it is filled with a valid custom resource (that can be of any type available in the API-Server _after_  module initialization).
 If set to `Ignore` by the module specification of the Kyma CR, it is entirely ignored, even when filled.

 A (partial) example could look like this: